wzyboy/tbeat/README.md

 To use Twitter API as a source, copy `tokens.example.json` to `tokens.json` and fill in your [API details](https://developer.twitter.com/en/apps).

 To ingest all tweets posted by a user, use `api:username` as a source.
-To ingest all tweets that this user liked, use `api-fav:username` as a source.
+To ingest all tweets that this user liked (favourited), use `api-fav:username` as a source.

 ### Twitter API (local)